gittyget/Become-a-Professional/README.md

-# Dog Grooming is expensive : Learn to do it yourself!
+# Dog Grooming Is Expensive : Learn To Do It Yourself!